Babywearing

 At Bud & Blossom, we offer three types of baby carriers:

-Slings.
+Slings .
 Our slings are distinguished by their thermoregulating linen material.
 They are designed to be both stylish and supportive.

 Its apron is flexible and lightweight.
 Its thin, padded straps provide support and softness.
 The most important difference is that Exquisite was designed to be worn with crossed shoulder straps in the back, which greatly optimizes the distribution of baby's weight for a feather-light effect.
 Exquisite defies convention.
 If you've never found what you're looking for in a traditional baby carrier, Exquisite is probably the one for you.

-What are the benefits of physiological babywearing?
+What are the benefits of physiological babywearing for your baby?

 Babywearing offers a host of benefits.
 If you weren't already convinced by babywearing, we've outlined the advantages that we consider essential.